Gwadar Port Authority

-The Gwadar Port Authority (GPA) functions as a governmental body in Pakistan established in accordance with the Gwadar Port Authority Ordinance, 2002, this ordinance outlines the framework for planning, constructing, operating, managing, and maintaining the Gwadar Deep Water Port situated in Gwadar.
-The GPA was founded to oversee the planning, construction, operations, management, and maintenance of the Gwadar Deep Water Port, located on the Arabian Sea in Balochistan province, Pakistan.
+The Gwadar Port Authority Ordinance, 2002 (GPA Ordinance No. LXXVII of 2002) set the GPA's responsibilities as planning, constructing, operating, managing, and maintaining the Gwadar Port.
 It operates under the administrative authority of the Maritime Secretary of Pakistan and is under the operational oversight of the China Overseas Port Holding Company.
-As of June 2025, Shah Irfan Ahmed Gharsheen serveing as the Chairman of the GPA.

 Operations

 Gwadar Port is owned by the government-owned Gwadar Port Authority and operated by China Overseas Port Holding Company (COPHC), a state-run Chinese firm.
 Prior to COPHC, the port was operated by the Port of Singapore Authority.

 Port of Singapore Authority (2007–2013)

 Following the completion of Phase I, the Government of Pakistan in February 2007 signed a 40-year agreement with PSA International for the development and operation of the port, and an adjacent 584-acre special economic zone.
 PSA International was the highest bidder for the Gwadar Port, after its competitor DP World withdrew from the bidding process.
 PSA was granted a wide range of tax concessions, including exemption from corporate tax for 20 years, land for a special economic zone, duty-free imports of materials and equipment for construction and operations of the port, and duty-free shipping and bunker oil for 40 years.
 In addition to these incentives, the provincial government of Balochistan was also asked to exempt PSA International from the levy of provincial and district taxes.
 According to the agreement with PSA, the Government of Pakistan was to get a fixed 9% share of the revenue from cargo and maritime services, in addition to 15% of revenues earned from the adjacent special economic zone.

 In September 2011, The Wall Street Journal reported that Gwadar was being underused as commercial port, and that Pakistan had asked the Chinese government to assume operations of the port.

 PSA also reportedly sought to withdraw from its contract with the Pakistani Government, and expressed willingness to sell its share in the project to a Chinese firm after the Pakistani Navy failed to transfer land required for development of the planned 584-acre free trade zone.
 PSA also did not invest the agreed $550 million into the port, on account of the poor security situation in Balochistan in the period between 2007 and 2013.

 The government of Pakistan also failed to invest in requisite infrastructure works.
 The Supreme Court of Pakistan further issued a stay order against the allotment of land to PSA on account of a public petition.